kebingyu/api-laravel/readme.md

 * A GET to /v1/tag/user/[:id] : Retrieve all tags belong to given user.
 Access token required.
 * A POST to /v1/tag : Create a new tag.
 Access token required.
 * A DELETE to /v1/tag/[:id] : Delete tag by tag id.
 Access token required.
-* A DELETE to /v1/tag/user/[:id] : Delete tag by blog id.
-Access token required.
-* A DELETE to /v1/tag/blog/[:id] : Delete tag by user id.
-Access token required.